mikrostew/recipes/markdown/oreo-cake.md

 From https://preppykitchen.com/cookies-and-cream-cake/

 His recipe seems fine, basically a vanilla cake with chopped Oreos, buttercream with crushed Oreos, and ganache.
-What seems off about the recipe is how the ingredients are combined: he doesn't cream the butter and sugar together, mixes in the dry stuff first, then does the wet stuff.
+It's using the ["reverse creaming" method](https://www.kingarthurbaking.com/blog/2022/03/09/what-is-reverse-creaming-and-why-does-it-make-great-cake) (TIL), which seems to result in a denser cake, for stacking in tiers I guess.
-Some comments say it's dense, which doesn't surprise me.
+(Some comments say it's dense)

-It's weird, he has a vanilla cake recipe where he combines things in more or less the "usual" way: https://preppykitchen.com/1448-2/.
+If there's a reason that this cake needs it, he doesn't explain it.

-If there's a reason he does it differently, he doesn't explain it.
+So whatever, I'm going adjust the directions to use the creaming method.

-Whatever, I'm going to do it the usual way (cream butter and sugar, add eggs and vanilla, alternate wet and dry, etc).
+I'm only doing 2 layers.

 Since I'm using 4 pans instead of 3 I had to scale the recipe accordingly.